 A miter fold is an L-shaped fold meant to help fill spaces such as the space between your refrigerator and your cabinets, or the space above your cabinets and the ceiling.
 These can also be used to replace the IKEA deco strips, crown molding, or light valances.

 Our miter fold light valence piece is 2.5″ on one side, and 3.5″ on the other, so you have some versatility during installation.
-We can also produce custom pieces anywhere from 3 inches to 7 inches tall.
+We can also produce custom miter fold pieces upon request and approval.

 Finish, Painting & Staining